konradhalas/dacite/README.md

 (a field name or a input data key) for a configuration
 - `UnionMatchError` - raised when provided data does not match any type of `Union`
+- `ForwardReferenceError` - raised when undefined forward reference encountered in dataclass

 ## Authors